 An alternate email address is an email account that you set up and use strictly for whatever you wish: online ordering, registrations, form filling and other transactions you conduct online but do not want to use your private email.

-When you set up an alternate email address, you use a free service such as Gmail or Outlook.com.
-Then you can use that account anytime you have to provide an email address but don’t want to use your private, personal email.
-You can create an alternate email address by signing up for a new account on with any free email provider.
+To set up an alternate email address, you use a free service such as Gmail or Outlook.com.
+Then you can use that account any time you have to provide an email address but don’t want to use your private, personal email.
+You can create an alternate email address by signing up for a new account with any free email provider.

-An alias email address is an additional email address associated with your mail account.
+An alias email address is an additional email address associated with your regular email account.
 An alias uses the same inbox, contact list, and account settings as your primary email address.

 Gmail allows you to use a period or a plus sign to create an alias.
 For example, if your real Gmail address is [email protected] you could use [email protected] You can insert the period anywhere in the username field and you can use as many periods as you like so you could use [email protected] or my…[email protected]